AI safety, ethics, and governance

 Informed AI Regulation: Comparing the Ethical Frameworks of Leading LLM Chatbots (Chun and Elkins, arXiv:2402.01651, 2024)

-• Jain, Calacci & Wilson (AIES 2024) — cite the audit framework.
+• Jain, Calacci & Wilson (AIES 2024) — cite the audit framework for the use of toy ethical-dilemma scenarios to test LLM alignment, finding bias toward societal and cultural norms.

 Position: Near to Mid-term Risks and Opportunities of Open-Source Generative AI (Eiras, Petrov, Vidgen, Schroeder de Witt, Pizzati, Elkins, et al., ICML 2024 oral)

-• Paris, Moon & Guo (FAccT 2025, Paris) — name the paper as one of three canonical openness frameworks, alongside the Model Openness Framework and Liesenfeld-Dingemanse.
+• Paris, Moon & Guo (FAccT 2025, Paris) — name the paper as one of three openness frameworks, alongside the Model Openness Framework and Liesenfeld-Dingemanse.

 Comparative Global AI Regulation: Policy Perspectives from the EU, China, and the US (Chun, Schroeder de Witt, Elkins, arXiv:2410.21279, 2024)

-• Ilcic, Fuentes & Lawler (Frontiers in AI, 2025).
+• Ilcic, Fuentes & Lawler (Frontiers in AI, 2025) — as a reference framework for AI governance analysis.

 Computational humanities and narrative